 vii Conventional penalty

-Mexican law entitles the parties to agree, in advance, to a 'conventional penalty' or 'penalty clause', which, essentially, is a benefit agreed by the parties that has the nature of a 'penalty' in case of breach of contract.
-However, if the penalty clause is enforced, the affected party cannot also claim any compensation for damages or lost profits caused by such breach.
-In addition, a penalty clause cannot exceed the value of the contract's main obligation.
+Mexican law entitles the parties to agree, in advance, to a conventional penalty or a penalty clause, which, essentially, is a benefit agreed by the parties that has the nature of a penalty in case of breach of contract.
+If the penalty clause is enforced, the affected party cannot also claim any compensation for damage or lost profits caused by the breach.
+Additionally, a penalty clause cannot exceed the value of the contract's main obligation.

 viii Damages and lost profits

-As with most Latin American countries, the Mexican Federal Civil Code is based on the Napoleonic Civil Code, meaning that Mexico follows the civil law system as opposed to the common (case) law system.
-Therefore, contract formation and interpretation rules, breach of contract claims, defences to enforcement and remedies are mainly codified, similar to the rest of the civil law countries.
+As with most Latin American countries, Mexico follows the civil law system as opposed to the common (case) law system; therefore, contract formation and interpretation rules, breach of contract claims, defences to enforcement and remedies are mainly codified, similar to other civil law countries.

-However, in addition, the Mexican legal system also has judicial precedents issued by the Mexican Supreme Court of Justice and Federal Circuit Courts, which, together with the codified laws, provide an updated interpretation thereof, strengthening the legal commercial framework and the applicable procedural rules, providing a greater certainty to investors and commercial transactions.
+However, the Mexican legal system also includes judicial precedents by the Supreme Court of Justice, regional plenaries (plenos regionales) and federal circuit courts, which, together with the codified laws, provide an updated interpretation thereof, strengthening the legal commercial framework and the applicable procedural rules and providing a greater certainty to investors and commercial transactions.

 1 Javier Curiel Obscura and Ernesto Palacios Juárez are partners at Martínez, Algaba, De Haro y Curiel, SC.
-The authors would like to thank Vicente Cuairán Chavarría, Eduardo Vinssac Navarro, Luis Felipe Álvarez Hinojosa, María José Vázquez Coronado and Fernando Jesús Gutiérrez Vázquez for their assistance in preparing this chapter.
+The authors would like to thank Vicente Cuairán Chavarría, Eduardo Vinssac Navarro, Fernando Jesús Gutiérrez Vázquez and Luis Miguel Garza Cámara for their assistance in preparing and updating this chapter.

 4 Article 1093 of the Commercial Code.